Get all your news in one place.

 Emma Stoddart

-Historically, these two brands have been most associated with quality vacuum cleaners, but their pivot to haircare has resulted in some of the best hair dryers and, as such, they're synonymous with hairstyling.
+These two brands have historically been most associated with quality vacuum cleaners.
+But their pivot to haircare has resulted in some of the best hair dryers and, as such, they're synonymous with hairstyling.
 The woman&home team continually tests the latest hair tech innovations and, while both dryers have been on the market for a few years, we still get asked if Dyson's is worth the extra money or if Shark's lives up to the hype.
 Having reviewed the Dyson Supersonic Hair Dryer and Shark Hair Dryer, we're very familiar with both tools.

 Both options deliver excellent results, but which one is best?
 Using our years of experience, two woman&home beauty team members plus one of our expert contributors have compared them in this thorough guide.
-(And when you're done here, we've also assessed these brand's multi-stylers in a head-to-head in our Shark FlexStyle vs Dyson Airwrap guide.)
+Once you're done here, we've also assessed these brand's multi-stylers in a head-to-head in our Shark FlexStyle vs Dyson Airwrap guide.
+Plus, as we get closer to Black Friday, there are some decent Dyson hair dryer deals and Shark deals to be found, meaning you can save on either tool.

-The Shark Hair Dryer vs Dyson Supersonic: a complete comparison by our beauty experts
+The Shark Hair Dryer vs Dyson Supersonic: a full comparison by our beauty team

 At a glance: the Shark Hair Dryer vs Dyson Supersonic